 Explore the principles and practices of effective collaboration in this experiential workshop.

 Workshops are customized for your organization to help leaders and teams in marketing, sales, HR, engineering, IT, finance, R&D and related functions.

 - Assess your collaboration IQ: A self-evaluation tool.

-- Collaboration principles and rules of engagement
+- Collaboration principles and practices

-- Distinctions between command-an-control, collaboration, cooperation, and consensus
+- Distinctions between collaboration, cooperation, and consensus

 - Identify and overcome the four barriers to collaboration

 - Foster a collaborative culture that values talent, diversity, relationships and connections.